afrigon/tlwk/roles/elementalist.md

 The elementalist will be in charge of all the healing on most bosses.
 Make sure to go into water regularly to refresh the `Soothing mist` buff on everyone.
 In high pressure situation, use `Wash the pain away`, `Water Globe` / Water Warhorn 5 > `Frozen Burst` / Water Dagger 3 or water overload for a burst of heal.

+## Magnetic Aura

+- `Aftershock`
+- `Sand Squall`
+- `Rebound`

+> Be sure to never grant magnetic aura on fights where reflect can be bad like cairn and matthias.

+## Rebound

+This is one of your strongest skill, it can save the group from a wipe in many cases like:

+- Deimos: Mind Crush
+- Conjured Amalgamate: Clap
+- your mom: Clap
+- Quadim: Failed CC
+- Cardinal Sabir: Shockwave

 ## Crowd Control

 - `Cyclone` / Air Warhorn 4 (up to 9 hits of 150)